Fixing docid conflicts in metacat or local file

 I think people should be able to choose whatever prefix they want.
 They shouldn't have to change prefixes just to change computers.
 That Morpho does not properly (and seamlessly) handle identifier conflicts is the true bug, and the one that should be fixed.

-#2 Updated by Callie Bowdish over 11 years ago
+#2 Updated by Callie Bowdish almost 14 years ago

 Perhaps the priority needs to be fixing the conflict problem, yet I think that adding the text to the profile install could help with some of the headaches around profile problems.
 When someone loads Morpho on a new computer they already have to create a profile again.

 I've tried to think of a way to map out the problem areas with using the same scope on different computers and with different Metacat servers.
 I haven't had much luck with looking at the numerous angles to it all.

 One of the tricky parts is with the data tables.
 When people save a data package to the network with one table and then add another table, would a dialog box have to pop up telling the user that their first table already exists, and do they want to replace it.
 I have found the most problems with the data tables.
 Having a dialog box come up with the EML file saying it already exists seems to work sometimes.
 I have not seen a dialog box come up with a data table (same id and version number) that already exists on Metacat.